liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/00-intro.markdown

 # Audience Targeting [](id=audience-targeting)

-Liferay's Audience Targeting application allows you to monitor your portal's users.
+Liferay's Audience Targeting application lets you monitor your portal's users.
 You can organize them into user segments, target specific content to those user segments, and create campaigns to expose user segments to a certain set of assets.
 Visit the
 [Targeting Content to your Audience](/discover/portal/-/knowledge_base/7-0/targeting-content-to-your-audience) section for more information on Audience Targeting and how to use it.